-Artisan Life was a member of the World Fair Trade Organization (WFTO) from July 2007 to 2010, and also proud member of the British Association for Fair Trade Shops & Suppliers (BAFTS), from 2010 to 2018.
-The World Fair Trade Organization give us a provisional member from 2019.
+Artisan Life was a member of the World Fair Trade Organization (WFTO) from July 2007 to 2010, and also a proud member of the British Association for Fair Trade Shops & Suppliers (BAFTS), from 2010 to 2018.
+The World Fair Trade Organization has given us provisional membership since 2019.

 What does it mean?